Davide Scanu serves me a massive bowl of sangria and lets me in on what he thinks of his home.

 It is why I was nervous — and a little excited — when I found myself sitting legs crossed while a woman dressed like a priestess blindfolded me in front of a makeshift altar at one of those clubs you really can’t find anywhere else.
 This one was the Zoo Project, a sprawling venue that morphed out of Ibiza’s former house of menagerie.
 Proprietors have maintained some elements of the club’s previous life, including cages and wooden fences and bars that resemble kiosks where kids would get ice cream — except at the Zoo Project you’re more likely to have the option to order strawberry-infused vodka than a cone.

-It was October and the last night of the club season, with only party on the calendar.
+It was October and the last night of the club season, with only one party on the calendar.
 When in Ibiza, you have to go to a party, so my girlfriend and I took the opportunity, not knowing what to expect.

 For most of the night, we danced at the open-air facility enjoying the music and the outlandish costumes you can imagine attendees of a place called the Zoo Project might wear.